 The Institution has determined that support should be provided for Scientist and Oceanographer Emeriti who wish to continue using WHOI facilities and mentor younger scientists, engineers and technicians, by sharing their scientific and technical knowledge.

-- The actual amount of support to be awarded each year will be determined by the Executive Vice President and/or the Director of Research during the budgeting process.
+- The actual amount of support to be awarded each year will be determined by the Director of Research during the budgeting process.
 Recipients of these funds will be expected to adhere to the amount awarded.

-Institution support may also include providing space for continued research, either the laboratory or office occupied prior to retirement or other space available in the department.
+- Institution support may include space for continued research, either the laboratory or office occupied prior to retirement or other space available in the department.

-- A person's emeritus status generally does not change.
-However, requests for support must be renewed every three years.
+- Requests for support must be renewed every three years.